-Black Book offers 25 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 24 accessibility features for Black Book in the Controls, Difficulty, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Black Book is a dark adventure, based on Slavic myths where you are a young sorceress.
 It combines a visual novel point-and-click adventure with card collecting to gain abilities to fight evil forces and explore the world where humans live alongside mythological creatures.

 Subtitles are pale and slightly transparent that can make them hard to read.
 You can adjust the speed of text and other animations to reduce pressure.
 You can also ask dialogue to autoplay.

 Items you can interact with display an icon when you are close to them.
 You can opt for the area of target selection to be expanded.

 Certain titles and flavor text in the game are in a stylized font that can be challenging to read, but the functional game mechanics, story elements, dialog, and all other essential text is in a clean, legible font.

 Skill Rating: 10+ year-olds

 We've documented 7 accessibility features for Controls in Black Book which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Single Stick: Can play with multiple buttons and a stick.

 Mouse Alone: Can play with just the mouse/mouse-button/mouse wheel.